visciang/telegram/README.md

 The library defines some general purpose Bot behaviours each implementing a specific telegram updates dispatch model.

+## Bot updates processing

+The Telegram platform supports two ways of processing bot updates, `getUpdates` and `setWebhook`.
+`getUpdates` is a pull mechanism, `setwebhook` is push. (ref: [bots webhook](https://core.telegram.org/bots/webhooks))

+This library currently implements the `getUpdates` mechanism.

+This mode can be used in a dev environment or if your bot doesn't need to "scale".
+Being in pull it works well behind a firewall (or behind an home internet router).

+The webhook mode is part the development plan but, being this project a personal playground, unless sponsored there isn't an estimated date.

 ## Quick start

 Check the examples under `example/example_*.exs`.